 - Unlike the other two printers we had used at home, the labels do not install into this printer.
 Rather they have to go behind it, either sitting in a stack or a roller (which we purchased separately).
 Since our work-space is usually cluttered, it’s a pain to have to keep things together and lined up.

 One thermal printer does not fit all: which one is for you?

 Long story short, I don’t know!
 Just because you saw another business use a specific printer does not mean that it’s right for you.
 Also, just because there is a printer we recommend doesn’t mean you should run out and get it!
 We’ll give you 2 reviews of the best printers that we have actually used, but then before buying, you need to ask yourself:

 - What are you actually going to use it for?

-Odds are, you do not need the best printer on the market.
-You’d be better off to save money on your printer choice and invest the leftover into inventory!
+Odds are, you do not need the best thermal printer on the market.
+You might not even need the best thermal printer for eBay labels.
+Maybe you’d be better off to save money on your printer choice and invest the leftover into inventory?
 Unless you are planning on scaling your business and want to keep using the same printer, go for “good enough” rather than “the best there is.”

 - How technically savvy are you?

 Some printers are just easier to set up and use than others.
 If you are not very tech savvy, go for the simplest-to-use printer (the Rollo).
 You will be much happier with a printer that will just connect and print every time you want it to, rather than a rocket ship printer than needs constant fixing.

 Should I buy a used thermal printer?